manindhra1412/reelo-backend-assignment/README.md

 # Reelo Coding Assignment

-Design and implement a Question Paper Generator application
+Design and implement a Question Paper Generator backend-application

 ## Table of Contents